Scaling and Root

 Assessing Periodontal Disease

-Our staff will need to perform an evaluation and assessment of the patient’s mouth in order to determine whether they have gum disease or not and in what stage the disease may be.
+Our staff will need to perform an examination and assessment of the patient’s mouth in order to determine whether they have gum disease or not and in what stage the disease may be.
 Part of this evaluation will include discussing the patient’s medical history.
 Specific medications have been known to contribute to the development of periodontal disease.
 While we will visually inspect the patient’s mouth, we will also utilize x-rays to inspect the upper and lower jawbones to determine if they are affected by the disease.

 Certainly, having a diagnosis of periodontal disease can be quite unsettling and can come as a blow to some patients, it is therefore vital that they begin receiving treatment immediately.
 Some of these treatments may require invasive surgical procedures, but there are other non-surgical treatments available.
 These techniques will only be used in the initial stages of the disease.